County council: History

 In Scotland, control of county administration was in the hands of Commissioners of Supply.
 This was a body of the principal landowners liable to pay land tax, and was unelected.
 The first elections to Scottish county councils took place in February 1890.
 Only the councillors for the "landward" part of the county were elected however.
 The remainder of the council were co-opted by the town councils of the burghs in the county.
 Scottish county councils also differed from those in England and Wales as they were required to divide their county into districts.
 A district committee of the county councillors elected for the area were an independent local council for some administrative purposes.

 In 1930 the Scottish county councils were completely reconstituted.
 Their powers were increased in small burghs.
 On the other hand, large burghs became independent of the county for most purposes.
 The district committees created in 1890 were abolished and replaced by district councils, partly consisting of county councillors and partly of directly elected district councillors.
 Two joint county councils were created, for Perthshire and Kinross-shire and Moray and Nairnshire.
 The county councils also gained the duties of the abolished education authorities.

 Wales

 Since 1996 Wales has been divided into unitary principal areas.
-Councils were designated by the legislation that created them as either "county councils" or "county borough councils".
+Principal councils were designated by the legislation that created them as either "county councils" or "county borough councils".
 County and county borough councils have identical powers.